copilot-instructions.md as a Repo-Level Instruction Convention¶

 | Xcode | Repo + Path | Repo + Path | Repo + Path + Agent |

-copilot-instructions.md vs. AGENTS.md¶
+copilot-instructions.md compared with AGENTS.md¶

 | Dimension | copilot-instructions.md | AGENTS.md |